IBM/aspera-cli/README.md

 It is possible to:

 - browse
-- transfer (upload / download)
+- transfer (upload / download / sync)
 - ...

 ### Central

-The central subcommand uses the "reliable query" API (session and file).
+The central subcommand uses the *reliable query* API (session and file).
 It allows listing transfer sessions and transferred files.

 Filtering can be applied: